bdicasa/rtserver/README.md

 can use a raw TCP socket, where as your web application can use WebSockets when supported, and a long polling solution when WebSockets are not supported.

-Please not that RTServer is still under development and is not ready for production use.
+Please note that RTServer is still under development and is not ready for production use.
 More documentation will be added as the project progresses.

 # An example application